 Do you want to increase your sales?
-Then know your audience.
-Psychology has been studying the buyer’s brain for decades to understand what makes it tick.
-What scientists have discovered is that although people behave highly irrationally, their brains follow specific rules.
-Retailers can use this knowledge to design more effective strategies, to boost sales and customer satisfaction.
+Then you must understand your audience.
+By applying consumer psychology to your sales strategies, you can design more effective marketing campaigns, increasing both sales and customer satisfaction.
 Here are 15 ways you can use the inner workings of the customer brain to your advantage.

-Loyalty programs are a great tool for retailers: they provide important insights into customer preferences, increase loyalty – and, according to studies, they also make customers feel happier in your store.
-In their 2006 study, Kivets, Urminsky and Zheng found that customers with a rewards card for a café smiled more while shopping, chatted longer with café employees, said “thank you” and left a tip more often than customers who were not part of the program.
+Loyalty programs are a great tool for retailers: they provide important insights into customer preferences, increase loyalty – and, according to studies, they can also make customers feel happier in your store.
+In a study by Kivets, Urminsky and Zheng, customers with a rewards card for a café smiled more while shopping, chatted longer with café employees, said “thank you” and left a tip more often than customers who were not part of the program.
+Perhaps the feeling of being part of a group is part of the reason for these behaviors.

 6. Personalize, personalize

-7. Don’t be overly polite (if you sell luxury items)
+7. Be polite – unless you sell luxury items

-Research shows that snobby staff in high-end stores can increase sales.
-This effect (which doesn’t apply to mass-market brands — only luxury) appears to be related to people’s aspiration to be part of a prestigious in-group.
-So, if you run a luxury store, allow your sales representative to act snobby.
-If you run a mass-market brand, though, better stick to smiles and politeness.
+Surprisingly, research has shown that in high-end stores, snobby staff can increase sales.
+This effect (which doesn’t apply to mass-market brands, and only seems to work in high-end boutiques) appears to be related to people’s aspiration to be part of a prestigious in-group.
+So, if you run a luxury store, you may allow your sales representative to act as if they hadn’t yet had their first coffee of the day.
+For all other retailers, better stick to tried-and-tested smiles and politeness.

-When talking to customers, try copying their body language and words: you will increase the chances they will buy from you.
-That’s because we tend to feel stronger affinity to people we perceive similar to us.
-The “mirroring effect” is a very effective sales trick.
+When talking to customers, try using the same phrases and body language they use: you will increase the chances they will buy from you.
+Due to the “mirroring effect,” we tend to feel stronger affinity to people we perceive similar to us.

 According to a Caltech study, consumers are willing to pay more for items if they can see them and touch them.
-The sensory experience is so important that the longer people spend looking and holding products, the more they are willing to pay for them.
-This is great news for brick and mortar stores – as long as they don’t subscribe to a surpassed “Do not touch the merchandise” attitude.
+The sensory experience is so important that the longer people spend looking and holding products, the more money they are willing to pay for them.
+This is great news for brick-and-mortar stores – as long as they don’t believe in the severely outdated “Do not touch the merchandise” attitude.

-People value things differently depending on how common or scarce they perceive them to be.
+People value things differently depending on how common they perceive them to be.
 The rarer a product, service or opportunity, the more valuable it appears.
 Martin Lindstrom, author of "Buyology: Truth and lies about why we buy," found that he could increase the sales of canned soup simply by adding the sentence “maximum 8 cans of soup per customer”.
-People bought more cans even if the soup was priced the same as the day before.
-The feeling of scarcity —the Millennials’ “fear of missing out”— triggers in shoppers a survival instinct that makes them buy more, quickly.
+People bought more cans even if the soup was at the same price as the day before.

 11. Give free samples

-12. Add a really expensive item to sell middle-of-the-road ones
+12. Add a really expensive option to sell a middle-of-the-road one

 13. Use the right sounds and scents

-Background music in-store can influence not only how much people spend, but also what they buy.
-Stores playing jazz or classical music are perceived as more sophisticated – and customers stepping in are open to spending more than people entering places playing pop, or rock music.
-In a famous experiment, customers in a wine store were more prone to buy French wines when French music was playing; when German music was playing instead, people bought more German wines.
-Hearing is not the only sense that affects our spending habits: researcher Martin Lindstrom found that smell of apple pie led to a 23% increase in sales of ovens and fridges in an appliance store.
+The background music you play in your store can influence not only how much people spend, but also what they buy.
+Stores playing jazz or classical music are perceived as more sophisticated – and customers stepping in are open to spending more than when they enter stores playing pop or rock music.
+In a famous experiment, customers in a wine store were more prone to buy French wines when French music was playing.
+When German music was playing instead, people bought more German wines.
+Hearing is not the only sense that affects our spending habits: researcher Martin Lindstrom found that smell of apple pie led to a 23% increase in sales of ovens and fridges (both items related to food prepping and storage) in an appliance store.

 14. Put popular but inexpensive items by the entrance